algorithmiaio/dev-center/_pages/faqs/what-languages-can-i-write-algos-in.md

   teaser: /icons/fa-bolt.png
 ---

-We currently support algorithm development in Java, Scala, and Python.
+We currently support algorithm development in Java, Python, Rust, JavaScript, Ruby, R, and Scala.
 We are adding new languages constantly.
 To request a language send us email at <a href="mailto:support@algorithmia.com">support@algorithmia.com</a>.